symfony/symfony-docs/book/http_cache.rst

 different URLs.
 More flexible concepts exist for those cases:

-* **Banning** invalidates responses matching regular expressions on the URL or other criteria.
+* **Banning** invalidates responses matching regular expressions on the URL or other criteria;
 * **Cache tagging** lets you add a tag for each content used in a response so that you can invalidate all URLs containing a certain content.

 .. index::
    single: Cache; ESI
    single: ESI

 .. _edge-side-includes: